 Morses Club and responsible lending

 At Morses Club, we take responsible lending seriously.
 Our APR is clearly displayed on the homepage of our website and on all our leaflets and other materials, and information on our products is readily available.
 Importantly, we take a personal and individual response to all of our customers.
-Our agents not only make sure that customers are given a great service, but that they are only borrowing what they can afford to repay.
+Our Customer Support Associates not only make sure that customers are given a great service, but that they are only borrowing what they can afford to repay.

 For more information about responsible lending take a look at the FCA website.